fluent-wallet/fluent-docs/conflux/how-to/use-sdk/javascript/other-web-frameworks.md

 title: Other web frameworks
 ---

-# Use MetaMask SDK with other web frameworks
+# Use JS-CONFLUX-SDK with other web frameworks

-You can import MetaMask SDK into your web dapp to enable your users to easily connect with their MetaMask Mobile wallet.
+You can import JS-CONFLUX-SDK into your web dapp to enable your users to easily connect with their Fluent wallet.
 The SDK for other web frameworks [works the same way](index.md#how-it-works) and has the [same prerequisites](index.md#prerequisites) as for standard JavaScript.